xonsh/xonsh/docs/index.rst

 xonsh is a Python-ish, BASHwards-compatible shell language and command prompt.
-The language is a superset of Python 3.4 with additional shell primitives that you are used to from BASH and IPython. xonsh (pronounced *conch*) is meant for the daily use of experts and novices alike.
+The language is a superset of Python 3.4 with additional shell primitives that you are used to from BASH and IPython. xonsh is meant for the daily use of experts and novices alike.

 =========